Configure Single Sign-On for Office 365

 - Optional.
 Refer to the Prepare your domain for federated authentication section of the procedure to ensure that you have correctly prepared your domains for federation.

-- Back on the Sign-On Options tab, click Start federation setup.
-You're redirected to the Microsoft account sign-in page.
+- Back on the Sign On tab, click Start federation setup.

 - Sign in to Microsoft as a global administrator for your Microsoft tenant.